 Garments that are close fitting, such as pyjamas, do not ignite or burn as readily.
 As a result, they may be made from more flammable fabrics.
 Garment measurements apply according to size.

 Babies' all-in-ones have their own category because there is little difference between daywear and nightwear.
 This category covers all-in-one garments in sizes 00–2, such as jumpsuits and rompers.
-It applies to garments made mostly from knitted fabrics and with a mass less than 280 g/m2
+It applies to garments made mostly from knitted fabrics and where the close-fitting portion of the garment occupies 80% or more of the total surface area of the garment.

 Applies to garments that do not fit categories 1, 2 or 3 but still meet some fabric, size and burning test requirements.